vannawillerton/vannawillerton.github.io/DirichletProcess.md

 Dirichlet process, then:

 $$G = \sum_{k=1}^{\infty} p_k\delta_{\theta_k}$$
-**So, I think it is worth making it clear that the base distribution is just the distribution on labels on our infinite-sided die.
-FWIW I never find the notation above particularly clear.
-Since it uses $\sum$ in a way that could bear some explaining (it is essentially an $\vee$ or something --- it represents the set of choices in the distribution.**

 Where $$p_k$$ is the probability assigned to the kth point, $$\delta$$ is the point mass of some location and $$\theta_k$$ is the value or location of some point.
-In other words, if G is a random distribution drawn from the process defined above, then it is an infinite discrete distribution over the same space as base distribution H.**note that this is something which is not obvious, when they say this, it is because it was a result in the original ferguson paper** Thus we have defined the dirichlet process and write:
+In other words, if G is a random distribution drawn from the process defined above, then it is an infinite discrete distribution over the same space as base distribution H. Thus we have defined the dirichlet process and write:

 $$G \sim DP(\alpha, H)$$